discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Arkk" hideRotation>

 At 1800 Arkk has a small defiance bar that appears after the bloom pushing phase at 80%, 50% and 30%.
 Once again you have the <SpecialActionKey name="hypernovalaunch"/> working in your favour, providing a 232 damage CC. **Everyone** should use this to CC!
-But be ready to use other skills if the bar doesnt break.
+But be ready to use other skills if the bar doesn't break.

 Classes such as <Specialization name="Soulbeast"/> get the <Item name="severance"/> buff by using CC after each bloom phase with either weapon skills or the <Control name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/>.
 The <Control name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/> is a 232 CC ability and should be used by **EVERYONE** if breakbars are slow on Arkk, the Archdiviner and the Gladiator.